-- To Serve: Finally, finish off the soup by sprinkling on a layer of parmesan cheese and/or drizzling some crème fraîche on top!
+- To Serve: Finally, finish off the soup by sprinkling on a layer of parmesan cheese and/or drizzling some crème fraîche (or an alternative to creme fraiche) on top!

 Like salads, soups can often be made even better with the addition of fresh croutons.
 If you’d like to sprinkle some perfectly crunchy bread pieces in your soup, I recommend this easy 15-minute homemade crouton recipe!